yongxinlyu/yongxinlyu.github.io-2/_pages/about.md

 - atomic scale simulation of 2D perovskites

 ### Education
-- Bacholor of Science, Department of applied physics, the Hong Kong Polytechnic University
+- Bachelor of Science, Department of applied physics, the Hong Kong Polytechnic University
 - Master of Philosophy, Department of applied physics, the Hong Kong Polytechnic University

 ### Contact